llnl/benchpark/docs/benchpark-analyze.rst

   $ benchpark analyze --workspace-dir wkp/kripke/cuda/strong/lassen/workspace/ --chart-type percentage

 The ``--chart-type percentage`` option, visualizes the y-axis metric, relative to the summation of the metric for all regions.
-This is useful to visualize what percentage of the total time each region is taking.
+This is useful in this example to visualize what percentage of the time each region is taking.

 .. figure:: _static/images/kripke_cuda_strong_percentage_exc.png
   :width: 800